Masvingo Province: Transportation

 The busy A1 highway connects the major centers of Masvingo and Beitbridge.

 Sports

 Education

 Masvingo has 2 Universities namely Great Zimbabwe University (GZU) and Reformed Church University.
 The Province also has Masvingo Politechnical College.

-Masvingo Povince also has Margaretha Hugo School for the Blind (Copota) whuch is the first school for the visually impared to be established in Zimbabwe.
+Masvingo Province also has Margaretha Hugo School for the Blind (Copota) which is the first school for the visually impaired to be established in Zimbabwe.

 Tourism

 The province has a number of attractions.
 In the east of the province along the Mozambique border is Gonarezhou National Park, part of the Gaza, Kruger and Gonarezhou Transfrontier National Park concept.
 Less than an hour away to the east lies the world-famous stone ruins of Great Zimbabwe National Monument, from which Zimbabwe draws its name.
 A little closer to the stone ruins is Lake Kyle, a huge body of water where people spend time engaged in recreational actives in Mutirikwi Recreational Park.
 Tourism is a major contributor to the province's GDP, as is agriculture.